 Worldwide production of Electric Vehicles (EV) was about four million units in 2021.
-With all of the pure EV only manufacturing facilities coming online in Europe and Asia over the next several years, it is easy to predict that worldwide production of EV’s will be roughly about forty million vehicles in 2025.
-That ten-fold capacity change in EV production is clearly paving the way for what is coming over the next 2-3 years.
+With all of the pure EV only manufacturing facilities coming online in Europe and Asia over the next several years, it is easy to predict that worldwide production of EV’s will be roughly about twenty million vehicles in 2025.
+That five-fold capacity change in EV production is clearly paving the way for what is coming over the next 3-4 years.
 Now is the time to dump the pump.
 Now is the time to lower your carbon footprint, not your standards.

 From the CyberTruck, to the Ford F-150 Lightning & Mustang, to Rivian, some of the hottest electric vehicles will be coming out in 2022-23.